91Å®Éñ's College of Arts and Sciences offers several programs to support research, service, travel and other projects by 91Å®Éñ students.

 Student Research Funds

-Eligible students must be majoring in a program or discipline within the College of
+Eligible students must be majoring in a program or discipline within the College of Arts and Sciences.
+Students will receive a student research award no more than once per academic year.

 Students will apply using a Google form below and attach their PDF proposal.
-Detailed
+Detailed requirements are available by downloading the pdf.

 Student Research Funding Requirements (PDF)